Suvidriel/FaceMocap2VMC/README.md

-# iFacialMocap2VMC
+# FaceMocap2VMC
-Protocol converter to convert iFacialMocap's facial expression messages to VMC-protocol.
+Protocol converter to convert various face trackers' facial expression messages to VMC-protocol.
 Doesn't convert head rotations

 ## Usage
-- Install iFacialMocap to iPhone
+- Install one of the supported face trackers to phone
-- Connect iFacialMocap2VMC to iPhone's IP
+- Connect FaceMocap2VMC to phone's IP
-- Connect iFacialMocap2VMC to VMC-protocol target's IP and Port
+- Connect FaceMocap2VMC to VMC-protocol target's IP and Port
 - Click Connect